Communication systems of the Bundeswehr: Airforce

 German Air Force (Luftwaffe) has its own signal corps specialist within its units.
 Beside analog Airband-radios they use the MR6000A SDR from Rohde & Schwarz in Eurofighter and helicopters (Tiger, MH90 and others).

 Navy

 The German Navy has its own signal corps specialist within its units and at the ships.
 For on-board communication the Navy will use TETRA standard VHF-radios by Motorola up from 2022.
-TETRA is also used by German civil rescue and law enforcement agencys.
+TETRA is also used by German civil rescue and law enforcement agencies.